dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.27/_index.md

 ### CACTWO-5360 (Enhancement)

-**Allow 3M CRS facility to be populated in CAC2**
+**Allow Solventum CRS facility to be populated in CAC2**

-Dolbey now supports the field available in 3M CRS which is an account-level “EncoderFacility’ field.
+Dolbey now supports the field available in Solventum CRS which is an account-level “EncoderFacility’ field.

-> [!note] 3M CRS Users Only
+> [!note] Solventum CRS Users Only
-This feature is for 3M CRS users only.
+This feature is for Solventum CRS users only.

 ### CACTWO-5362 (Enhancement)